MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/resource-dictionaries.md

 [![](resource-dictionaries-images/overridding-screenshots-sml.png "Overriding ResourceDictionary Resources")](resource-dictionaries-images/overridding-screenshots.png#lightbox "Overriding ResourceDictionary Resources")

-However, note that the background bar of the [`NavigationPage`](https://developer.xamarin.com/api/type/Xamarin.Forms.NavigationPage/) is still yellow, because the  [`BarBackgroundColor`](https://developer.xamarin.com/api/property/Xamarin.Forms.NavigationPage.BarBackgroundColor/) property is set to the value of the `PageBackgroundColor` resource defined in the application level [`ResourceDictionary`](https://developer.xamarin.com/api/type/Xamarin.Forms.ResourceDictionary/).
+However, note that the background bar of the [`NavigationPage`](https://developer.xamarin.com/api/type/Xamarin.Forms.NavigationPage/) is still yellow, because the  [`BarBackgroundColor`](https://developer.xamarin.com/api/property/Xamarin.Forms.NavigationPage.BarBackgroundColor/) property is set to the value of the `PageBackgroundColor` resource defined in the application level `ResourceDictionary`.

-## Merged Resource Dictionaries
+Here's another way to think about `ResourceDictionary` precedence: When the XAML parser encounters a `StaticResource`, it searches for a matching key by traveling up through the visual tree, using the first match it finds.
+If this search ends at the page and the key still hasn't been found, the XAML parser searches the `ResourceDictionary` attached to the `App` object.
+If the key is still not found, an exception is raised.

-Merged resource dictionaries combine one or more [`ResourceDictionary`](https://developer.xamarin.com/api/type/Xamarin.Forms.ResourceDictionary/) instances into another.
-This is accomplished by setting the `ResourceDictionary.MergedDictionaries` property to one or more resource dictionaries that will be merged into the application, page, or control level `ResourceDictionary`.
+## Stand-alone Resource Dictionaries

-> [!IMPORTANT]
+A class derived from `ResourceDictionary` can also be in a separate stand-alone file.
+(More precisely, a class derived from `ResourceDictionary` generally requires a _pair_ of files because the resources are defined in a XAML file but a code-behind file with an `InitializeComponent` call is also necessary.)
+The resultant file can then be shared among applications.

-> The [`ResourceDictionary`](https://developer.xamarin.com/api/type/Xamarin.Forms.ResourceDictionary/) type also has a [`MergedWith`](https://developer.xamarin.com/api/property/Xamarin.Forms.ResourceDictionary.MergedWith/) property that can be used to merge a single `ResourceDictionary` into another, with the `ResourceDictionary` specified as the value of the `MergedWith` property being merged into the current `ResourceDictionary` instance.
-When merging via the `MergedWith` property, any resources in the current `ResourceDictionary` that share `x:Key` attribute values with resources in the `ResourceDictionary` to be merged, will be replaced.
-However, the `MergedWith` property will be deprecated in a future release of Xamarin.Forms.
-Therefore, it's recommended to use the `MergedDictionaries` property to merge `ResourceDictionary` instances.
+To create such a file, add a new **Content View** or **Content Page** item to the project (but not a **Content View** or **Content Page** with only a C# file).
+In both the XAML file and C# file, change the name of the base class from `ContentView` or `ContentPage` to `ResourceDictionary`.
+In the XAML file, the name of the base class is the top-level element.

-The following XAML code example shows a [`ResourceDictionary`](https://developer.xamarin.com/api/type/Xamarin.Forms.ResourceDictionary/) named `MyResourceDictionary` that contains a single resource:
+The following XAML example shows a [`ResourceDictionary`](https://developer.xamarin.com/api/type/Xamarin.Forms.ResourceDictionary/) named `MyResourceDictionary`:

 ```xaml
 <ResourceDictionary xmlns="http://xamarin.com/schemas/2014/forms"